Azure/Edge-infrastructure-quickstart-template/doc/Connect-Azure.md

 <img src="img/CreateRepoEnv.png" alt="createRepoEnv" width="800"/>

-Replace '\<yourServicePrincipleName>' with the service principle name you want to create, replace '\<yourSubscription>' with the subscription you want to create hci, replace '\<orignizationName>/\<repoName>' with the orignization and name of your GitHub repo.

-Run following script in powershell, this script will
+the following script will do:
 1. Create a new service principle
 2. Setup federation credential for the github repo
 3. Grant Contributor/Key vault secrets officer/user access administrator to the service principal

+Replace '\<yourServicePrincipleName>' with the service principle name you want to create, replace '\<yourSubscription>' with the subscription you want to create hci, replace '\<orignizationName>/\<repoName>' with the orignization and name of your GitHub repo.
+Run following script in powershell.

 ```
 az login
-$spName="<yourServicePrincipleName>"
+$spName="<yourServicePrincipleName>" #Replace it!
-$yoursubscription="<yourSubscription>"
+$yoursubscription="<yourSubscription>" #Replace it!
-$yourreponame="<orignizationName>/<repoName>"
+$yourreponame="<orignizationName>/<repoName>" #Replace it!

 az account set --subscription $yoursubscription
 # test if the sp is exist